Organ and tissue donation is a consideration which often arises at the end of life, both for people who are dying and their families.

 - the surviving spouse/partner gives valid consent.

-There are also other requirements that must be met before conception or a pregnancy is attempted using the stored gametes or embryos, including that:
+There are other requirements that must also be met before conception or a pregnancy is attempted using the stored gametes or embryos.
+These include:

 - sufficient time has passed since the donor’s death;